kittenbeanstudios/kittenbeanstudios.github.io/README.md

 - Device type and operating system
 - IP address
 - In-game behavior data
+- Approximate location

+To make a request that your personal data be deleted, please contact DPO@unity3d.com More info can be found directly on [Unity's site.](https://unity.com/legal/game-player-and-app-user-privacy-policy)

 **Please note that we comply with the Children's Online Privacy Protection Act (COPPA), and Unity's ad services are also COPPA-compliant.**